rsksmart/rsk3.js/README.md

 ## Formatting
 Code Formatting is done using `eslint`. `.eslintrc.json` under root configures formatting rules for the whole project, and `.eslintignore` file exclude files watched by eslint.

+## Note
+1. this repo is similar to web3.js